lorene-k/Embedded-C/README.md

 # Embedded C
 This repository contains the work I completed during the **Piscine Embarquée** at 42, focused on embedded systems programming using the **ATmega328P** microcontroller.

 >*The Piscine Embarquée is a 2-week intensive program at 42 School that introduces low-level embedded C programming, electronics fundamentals, and direct interaction with microcontroller registers (without relying on high-level libraries).

-We used:
-- **ATmega328P** (used in Arduino Uno)
-- AVR-GCC toolchain
-- UART communication
-- Basic circuit building and schematics

 ## 1. Tools Used
 - **AVR-GCC** (`avr-gcc`, `avr-objcopy`)
 - **AVRDUDE** for flashing binaries
 - **screen** for serial monitoring
 - **LEDs, resistors, buttons, potentiometer**

 ## 2. Modules Completed
 Each module below contains commented source files and related Makefiles.

 | Module | Description |